For other database related things, see:

 For simple test setups, just one for all your stuff is fine.

 Assuming it created a database cluster (package management usually does), you're already done.

 If a cluster does not yet exist (you'll see a lot of messages like "No PostgreSQL clusters exist"):

 A cluster has a name and a version.
-For example, after installing 9.3 the package may well run
+For example, after installing the postgresql-9.3 package you might run

 pg_createcluster 9.3 main --start